Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/Traffic Analysis Essentials.md

 	Zero trust model - suggests configuring and implementing the access and permissions at a minimum level

 Key elements of Threat Control:
+	IDS/IPS - Inspects the traffic and creates alerts (IDS) or resets the connection (IPS) when detecting an anomaly DLP (Data Loss Prevention) - Inspects the traffic and blocks the extraction of sensitive data